-Net change in fund balances of governmental funds (Exhibit C-3) \$ (174,046) Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
+Net change in fund balances of governmental funds (Exhibit C-3) \$ 918,940 Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
 In the statement of activities, the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
 This is the amount by which depreciation expense exceeded capitalized capital outlay in the current period.
-Capitalized capital outlay 239,138 Depreciation expense (30,939) ) 208,199 The issuance of long-term debt provides current financial resources to governmental funds while the repayment of principal on long-term debt consumes the current financial resources of governmental funds.
+Capitalized capital outlay 380,000 Depreciation expense (76,338) 202.662 303,662 Revenue in the statement of activities that does not provide current financial resources is not reported in the governmental funds Unavailable revenues - property taxes (36,904) (36,904) The issuance of long-term debt provides current financial resources to governmental funds while the repayment of principal on long-term debt consumes the current financial resources of governmental funds.
 Neither transaction, however, has any effect on net position.
-Principal repayment of capital lease 13,839 Change in net position of governmental activities (Exhibit B) \$ 47,992
+Long-term borrowings (180,000) Principal repayment of debt 30,000 Change in net position of governmental activities (Exhibit B) \$ 1,035,698